Eight tips on building a tech start-up by an entrepreneur

 Do not be afraid to say no. Once you’ve set your price, stick to it.
 People always try to cut it down and when you’re starting out and you just want your first customers, it’s so tempting to charge peanuts just to get them to use your product.

-But at Boost VC they often reminded us to never undersell yourself - whatever you are thinking of charging then add a bit more because start-ups often undervalue what they’re selling.
+But at Boost VC they often reminded us to never undersell ourselves - whatever you are thinking of charging then add a bit more because start-ups often undervalue what they’re selling.

 Pricing is difficult with a new technology because there is nothing to compare it to and trying to get research on the VR sector was very difficult.